-A Fair Hearing is a formal process.
-You have rights, witnesses testify under oath, and there is a hearing officer who is like a judge.
 Hearings officers must be fair and have no other involvement with your case.
+They do not take sides but they do work for DCF.
 They are in charge of the hearing and have legal responsibilities.

 Asking DCF to change their decision is called "appealing" the decision.
 You need to ask for a Fair Hearing when you appeal.
 Some examples of when you have the right to a Fair Hearing are:

 - You disagree with a DCF “support” decision after a child abuse or neglect investigation.